VicPena/VicPena.github.io/workshops/2021/introR.md

 ## Pre-requisites

-* Installing `R` and `Rstudio`.
-Here are some direct links to download [R](https://cran.r-project.org/) and [Rstudio](https://rstudio.com/).
+* **Installing `R` and `Rstudio`:** Here are some direct links to download [R](https://cran.r-project.org/) and [Rstudio](https://rstudio.com/).
 You should install R first and then Rstudio.
 [This video](https://www.youtube.com/watch?v=6GBZxrQyzM0) I recorded for our undergraduate students explains the process.

-* Getting access to TopHat: [Click on this link](https://app.tophat.com/register/student/) to register on TopHat as a student.
+* **Getting access to TopHat:** [Click on this link](https://app.tophat.com/register/student/) to register on TopHat as a student.
 The join code for the workshop is 742437, the name of the course is "R workshop 2021", and the Course Code is Rworkshop.

-* Getting access to Datacamp:  Unfortunately, I'm waiting on Datacamp to activate our course.
+* **Getting access to Datacamp:** Unfortunately, I'm waiting on Datacamp to activate our course.
 I'll let you know when they approve it.
 You will have to register with your `@baruch.cuny.edu` email address to join Datacamp.
 If you want to use another email address, please let me know.

 ## Logistics

 In our morning sessions (10 to noon) I'll lecture.
 In the afternoon sessions (from 2pm to 4pm), we'll work throguh problems assigned on TopHat and other sources.
 I'll either let you work on your own and be there to answer your questions, or we can go through the problems together.
 We'll adapt depending on how we feel about class dynamics.
+I'll also assign Datacamp courses that you can complete at your convenience.

 ## Handouts